arjunatapadkar/tourisn/README.md

    git clone https://github.com/your-username/tourism-explorer.git
    cd tourism-explorer

-Install dependencies:
+2. Install dependencies:
+    ```bash
         npm install
         # or
         yarn

-Run the development server:
+3. Run the development server:
+    ```bash
         npm start
         # or
         yarn start

 The website will be accessible at http://localhost:3000 in your browser.

-Technologies Used
+## Technologies Used
-React: A JavaScript library for building user interfaces.
+ - React: A JavaScript library for building user interfaces.
-Tailwind CSS: A utility-first CSS framework for building modern designs.
+ - Tailwind CSS: A utility-first CSS framework for building modern designs.

-Features
+## Features
-Interactive Interface: Engage with a user-friendly platform designed for seamless navigation.
+ - Interactive Interface: Engage with a user-friendly platform designed for seamless navigation.
-Destination Discovery: Explore diverse travel destinations with rich visuals and detailed information.
+ - Destination Discovery: Explore diverse travel destinations with rich visuals and detailed information.
-Responsive Design: Enjoy a consistent and optimal viewing experience across various devices.
+ - Responsive Design: Enjoy a consistent and optimal viewing experience across various devices.